 Powertran Time Delay switches

-Their buttons select always multiples of the original tempo.
-If the delay is in sync with track tempo, pushing different switches, gives a today, very fashionable Beat Repeater effect, where for a example a loop is faster or slower, but always remaining in sync with the song.
-Some machines like the Powertran, had a freeze button, so that the sample was repeated without decaying, same as a sampler.
+Their buttons always select multiples of the original tempo.
+If the delay is in sync with the track tempo, pushing different switches gives a very fashionable beat repeater effect today, where, for example, a loop speeds up or slows down but always stays in sync with the song.
+Some machines, like the Powertran, had a freeze button, so the sample repeated without decaying — just like a sampler.

 Effects obtained apart the Echo

-A Delay Line, is able to create a series of effects, not stricktly limited to repetitions of samples.
-Through the modulation of the processed signal and blend it to the original, a series of interesting effects are obtained, too.
+A delay line can create a series of effects not strictly limited to repetitions of samples.
+By modulating the processed signal and blending it with the original, a range of interesting effects can be obtained.

 Phasing

-When the same signal is combined with its delayed copy, it’s like having passed it through a filter.
-The Comb Filter resulting from counter phasing if modulated, changing the delay time through a Low frequency oscillator (LFO), becomes the pleasant effect called Phasing.
+When the same signal is combined with its delayed copy, it’s like passing it through a filter.
+The resulting comb filter, if modulated by changing the delay time via a low-frequency oscillator (LFO), becomes the pleasant effect called phasing.

 Flanging

-Same as Phasing, but with longer delay (10ms).
-Similar to chorus, but a more dramatic effect and with a marked SciFi like, character.
+Same as phasing, but with a longer delay (around 10ms).
+Similar to chorus but more dramatic, with a marked sci-fi character.

 Chorus

-Even more delay and slow modulation, possibly with dry and wet signals on the opposite sides of the stereo field, gives the classic chorus effect that doesn’t need too many words more.
+Even more delay and slow modulation, possibly with dry and wet signals on opposite sides of the stereo field, gives the classic chorus effect that doesn’t need much more explanation.

 ADT

-Automatic Double Tracking, was pretty popular in the 80s.
-Time delay is kept just below the perception of the single repetitions and is used especially on vocals, to give the illusion of doubling, without the need of recording two different voices.
+Automatic Double Tracking was very popular in the 80s.
+The time delay is kept just below the perception of individual repetitions and is used especially on vocals to create the illusion of doubling without recording two different voices.